DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/3 Methods/option(optionName_optionValue).md

 ---
 ---
 ##### shortDescription
-Updates the value of a single option.
+Updates the value of a single property.

 ##### param(optionName): String
-The option's name or full path.
+The property's name or full path.

 ##### param(optionValue): any
-This option's new value.
+This property's new value.

 ---
 #####See Also#####